AnandChowdhary/limitless/README.md

 ## Installation

+1. Create a new repository using this template:

+   - Click the "Use this template" button at the top of this repository
+   - Name your new repository
-1. Fork this repository and add your Limitless API key as a secret:
+   - Add your Limitless API key as a secret:

-   - Go to your fork's Settings > Secrets and variables > Actions
+     - Go to your new repository's Settings > Secrets and variables > Actions
      - Create a new repository secret named `LIMITLESS_API_KEY`
      - Add your Limitless API key as the value

-2. Clone your fork:
+2. Clone your new repository:

 ```bash
 git clone https://github.com/yourusername/limitless.git